29 September 2016

 (Image: Tamlyn Ryan)

 The starting point (and also the end of the tour) is the V&A Waterfront.
-Here, you can enjoy a meal or shopping with the kids.
+Here, you can enjoy a meal or shop with the kids.
 Children will love the amazing toy store, Hamleys (you may not get them to leave), as well as the nearby outdoor play area, which has been revamped.

 Find Nemo, see penguins and sharks up close, or simply enjoy taking in thousands of amazing fish and other sea life that have made this aquarium a hugely fun, popular and educational attraction.